news4global

 scope exception, and it also simplifies the diluted earnings per share

 calculation in certain areas.
-The Company adopted ASU 2020-06 on May 24, 2021,
+The Company adopted ASU 2020-06 on

 with no impact upon adoption.